delphidabbler/htmlres/Docs/ReadMe.txt

 Uninstalling
 --------------------------------------------------------------------------------

-To uninstall HTMLRes open the Windows Control Panel and start the Add / Remove Programs applet (or Programs and Features on Windows Vista).
-Select DelphiDabbler HTML Resource Compiler v1.x.x (where x.x is the minor version number) from the list of installed applications and click the Remove (or Uninstall) button.
+To uninstall HTMLRes open the Windows Control Panel and start the Programs and Features (a.k.a.
+Add / Remove Programs) applet.
+Select DelphiDabbler HTML Resource Compiler v1.x.x (where x.x is the minor version number) from the list of installed applications and click the Remove or Uninstall button.
 The uninstall program will now check if you want to go ahead with the uninstallation.
 Accept this prompt to continue with uninstallation.

 The uninstaller deletes any registry entries that were created by the installer.

 User Guide
 --------------------------------------------------------------------------------

 See UserGuide.pdf in the installation's Docs sub folder for information on using the program and the demo code.

 Copyright and Licensing
 --------------------------------------------------------------------------------

-The program is copyright (c) 2004-2008, Peter D Johnson (www.delphidabbler.com).
-See License.txt file in the installation's Docs sub folder for licensing information.
+The program is copyright (c) 2004-2014, Peter D Johnson (@delphidabbler).
+See License.txt in the installation's Docs sub folder for licensing information.

 Source Code
 --------------------------------------------------------------------------------

 HTMLRes is open source.
-Much of the source code is licensed under the Mozilla public license and other open source licenses.
+Much of the source code is licensed under the Mozilla Public License and other open source licenses.
 Demo code is public domain.
 You can get the source code of the latest release from http://www.delphidabbler.com/software/htmlres.

-Source code of versions back to v1.2 can also be obtained from http://code.assembla.com/htmlres/subversion/nodes.
-Select the "trunk" branch to get the current development tree (which may not be stable).
-Stable releases are listed under the "tags" branch.
+Source code of versions back to v1.2.0 can also be obtained from GitHub.
+Visit https://github.com/delphidabbler/html-res/releases then select the required release.

-Subversion users can check out the source code from http://subversion.assembla.com/svn/htmlres.
-Append /trunk to get the development tree or /tags/version-x.x.x, where x.x.x is the version number to get the specified version, for example v1.2 is at /tags/version-1.2.0.
+Git users can check out the source code from https://github.com/delphidabbler/html-res.
+Choose the required branch, or for the source code of stable releases, choose a tag in the form vX.X.X where X.X.X is the release version number.

 Source code licensing information is provided in the file SourceCodeLicenses.txt that will either be in the root or the Docs sub folder of the source code tree,